SchlenkR/schlenkr/content/02_FsAdvent_Music_In_FSharp/01_article.md

 2. **Synthesis:** We are going to model a [Monophone AM Synthesizer](https://de.wikipedia.org/wiki/Synthesizer) using this technique.
 3. **Composition:** We look at a way of describing note patterns so that we can actually compose a tiny melody.
 4. **Audio Out:** We finally use this to generate sound that you can hear.

-## Setup / GitHub Repo

-I set up a [Github Repo](https://github.com/ronaldschlenker/compost) where you can find the sources that are the basis of this article.
-The Readme.md describes the setup.
-It is all based on **F# Interactive**, so that you can play around if you want to.

-**Important**

-Please keep in mind that the source code provided here and on GitHub is only a proof of concept and it is only in a raw draft state.
-It's not production ready and there are a lot of things to do (concept work as well as code quality).

-So, let's get our hands on...

 ## "Local State" Computations